 Conflicts of interest for Australian Government staff are handled as set out in the Australian Public Service Code of Conduct (Section 13(7))1 of the Public Service Act 1999 (Cth).
-Committee members and other officials including the decision maker must also declare any conflicts of interest.
+Other officials including the decision maker must also declare any conflicts of interest.